jasongannon/jasongannon/README.md

 <summary>Education</summary>

-- Bachelor of Arts in English Literature, Purdue University, West Lafayette, IN, 2004
+Bachelor of Arts in English Literature, Purdue University, West Lafayette, IN, May 2004

 </details>